AlbertGromek/TechnicalExercise/README.md

 }
 ```

 Then you can run it normally.
+There are tests too that you can run the normal way.

 #### Frontend
 To start the front end, navigate to the ```Frontend``` folder in your terminal, or open the ```Frontend``` folder in VSCode.